-Selling a home is not easy.
-There’s a lot of work involved (although far less if you chose the right Realtor) and often more than a few inconveniences that have to be tolerated.
-One thing that can surprise and blindside home sellers though is the amount of emotional upheaval they experience with the sale of their home, especially when they finally get and accept a great offer and the whole ‘time to move on’ thing becomes truly real.
+Selling a Waterloo Region home can be difficult.
+There’s a lot of work involved (although far less if you choose the right Realtor) and often more than a few inconveniences that have to be tolerated.
+One thing that can surprise and blindside home sellers though is the amount of emotional upheaval they experience with the sale of their home, especially when they finally get and accept a great offer and the whole ‘time to move on’ thing becomes real.

 Create a ‘Life In’ Photo Album Before You Stage

-Home sellers are quite correctly advised that their home should be cleaned, repaired where necessary, depersonalized and, to varying extents, staged.
-These steps really are a huge help in getting your home sold but it often leaves behind an odd feeling that the familiar home you loved has been scrubbed away.
-The imperfections you loved, the decor you lived with for years, the toys in the garden where the kids played, all of these things held memories.
+Home sellers are correctly advised that they should clean their home, repair it where necessary, depersonalize it and, to varying extents, stage it.
+These steps really are a huge help in getting your home sold, but it often leaves behind an odd feeling that the familiar home you loved has been scrubbed away.
+The imperfections you loved, the decor you lived with for years, the toys in the garden where the kids played, these things held memories.
 That’s why you should document them before they’re gone.

 Resolve to create a ‘life in’ photo album before you stage.
-Photograph things the way they were before the big staging to serve as a visual record of the home the way it was lived in.
+Photograph things the way they were before the big staging to serve as a visual record of the home the way you lived in it.
 Such an album makes a great keepsake and can be rather comforting.
 But one word of advice; make it an album of real photos, not just images uploaded to Facebook.
 That way you’ll have something that can last for decades to come rather than until the next big social media site comes along.

 Take a Little Piece of it With You

 Normally things like basic household hardware, light fixtures, even garden plants are included in a home sale and are not to be removed by the departing owners.
 But that does not have to mean you leave everything behind.